UCF vs. Tulane NCAA Football Odds, Plays and Insights | November 6, 2021

 Tulane Stats and Trends

-- The Green Wave have covered the spread twice this season when underdogs by 13 points or more (in four chances).
+- Tulane has three wins against the spread in eight games this season.

-- Tulane's games this season have gone over the total in six out of eight opportunities (75%).
+- This season, the Green Wave have two ATS wins in four games as an underdog of 13 points or more.

-- Tulane is 2-2 against the spread and 1-3 overall when the team notches more than 25.9 points.
+- Tulane's games this year have eclipsed the over/under in 75% of its opportunities (six times in eight games with a set point total).

-- In games that Tulane churns out over 361.8 yards, the team is 2-3 against the spread and 1-4 overall.
+- Tulane is 2-2 against the spread and 1-3 overall when the team records more than 25.9 points.

-- The Green Wave have turned the ball over 20 times this season, four more turnovers than the Knights have forced (16).
+- In games that Tulane amasses over 361.8 yards, the team is 2-3 against the spread and 1-4 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.